Acceptable Use Policy for Rhodes University

 See Acceptable Use Examples to clarify Rhodes interpretation of acceptable use.

 3.2 Fair share of resources

-The Rhodes Information Technology (IT) Division, and other University departments which operate and maintain computers, network systems and servers, expect to maintain an acceptable level of performance and must ensure that frivolous, excessive, or inappropriate use of the resources by one person or a few people does not degrade performance for others.
+The Rhodes Information & Technology Services (I&TS) Division, and other University departments which operate and maintain computers, network systems and servers, expect to maintain an acceptable level of performance and must ensure that frivolous, excessive, or inappropriate use of the resources by one person or a few people does not degrade performance for others.
 The campus network, computer clusters, mail servers and other central computing resources are shared widely and have limited capacity, requiring that resources be utilized with consideration for others who also use them.
 Therefore, the use of any automated processes to gain technical advantage over others in the Rhodes community is explicitly forbidden.